waiyanhein/wizard-pipeline/README.md

 # wizard-pipeline
 This is the jquery wizard plugin.
 Fully customizable.
 JQuery is required to use this plugin.

+###Include jquery file and wizard-pipeline.min.js in your html

 ###This is the example of html and javascript

 ```html